CMB-S4/Cryogenic_Material_Properties/README.md

 The repository is being actively developed by Henry Nachman and Dr. Nicholas Galitzki at the University of Texas at Austin.

 ## Operation
 Most users of this repository will only ever use the thermal_conductivity_compilation files, which may then be imported into other programs.
 These files contain the multi-order fits to real thermal conductivity data.
+The *compile_TC.py* is responsible for compiling each individual material fit, and exporting the full .csv and .txt files.

 For users who wish to adjust the fits, add more data, or investigate the 'behind the scenes' of this repository, it is encouraged to familiarize oneself with the 'thermal_conductivity_tutorial.ipynb' notebook (found in the thermal_conductivity folder) in its entirety.
 This notebook produces all of the plots and fits (and puts them in the appropriate folders).